Within Close Range: The Checkered Beacon

 Even though my female peers are now more interested in boys than theirs, there is little else that I adore more than my dollhouse.

-I inch my way closer to the old newspaper, longing to get a closer look at the tiny treasures which I normally have to view behind a locked, glass, display cabinet, guarded by a grumpy, old man, mistrustful of all youth.
+I inch my way closer to the old newspaper, longing to get a closer look at the tiny treasures which I normally have to view behind a locked, glass, display cabinet in a local store, guarded by a grumpy, old man, mistrustful of all youth.

 Lifting a teeny-tiny chessboard into the palm of his illogically enormous hand, this towering 8th grade science-teacher-of-a-man describes with great care how he cut and varnished each itsy-bitsy square.